openresty/lua-ssl-nginx-module/README.md

 This module is licensed under the BSD license.

-Copyright (C) 2016, by CloudFlare Inc.
+Copyright (C) 2016, by Cloudflare Inc.

 All rights reserved.